decred/dcrtime/api/v1/api.md

 ## V1

 This document describes the REST API provided by a `dcrtimed` server.
-This API allows users to create upload hashes which are periodically submitted to the Decred blockchain and timestamped as well as to confirm such timestamps.
+This API allows users to create and upload hashes which are periodically submitted to the Decred blockchain.
+It also provides the ability to to confirm such the addition of the hash to a timestamped collection and showing and validating their inclusion in the Decred blockchain.

 **Methods**